 Toni Kukoc was one of the first international players that came over to the NBA expecting significant minutes on a championship team.
-With Jordan announcing his retirement on the day Kukoc arrived, Toni knew he would have an opportunity to play a lot.
-What he didn’t know getting that chance involved going back to the classroom.
+With Michael Jordan announcing his retirement on the day Kukoc arrived, Toni knew he would have an opportunity to play a lot.
+What he didn’t know before playing for the Bulls is that it involved him going back to the classroom.

 Phil Jackson was the kind of coach who believed everything has to be prepared in advance.
 You would rarely see Jackson explaining Xs and Os during a game – he’s mostly setting the right tone and mentality his team needs at any given time.
-Toni learned that the hard way coming to Chicago, finding out that Phil has a requirement for anyone who wants to play.
+Toni learned that the hard way coming to Chicago, finding out that Phil has many requirements for anyone who wants to play.

 “First and second-year players would get an exam about our offensive and defensive system and principles.
 If you didn’t get all 10 answers right, there was no chance you’d be on the court.”Toni Kukoč, Večernji List

 The triangle is challenging for someone who didn’t run it before, so it took Toni time to catch up and earn his minutes.
 Phil would famously give his players books to read to inspire them or send them a message.
 When Toni arrived, Jackson pulled a little prank on him.